 - Make sure leadership has communicated with the new Scouts about how & what to pack – especially using a Rubbermaid tub to put everything into so nothing gets wet from being on the ground!

 - Bring three or four moderately-sized garbage bags.
 They have a variety of uses.

 After your first camp, take note of the things you needed and didn’t have, along with supplies you didn’t use.
 By regularly reviewing what’s in your camping backpack, and adding or removing things, you’ll be super prepared for any upcoming camp in no time!

-For more info on what to pack, check out my article on The 21 Scout Camping Essentials!
+For more info on what to pack and how to thrive during a campout, check out my Ultimate Guide to The Camping Merit Badge!

 10 Cooking Tips For A Scout Camp: